carolineweiss/01_Variables_and_Datatypes/06_Collections_Part_1_Lists_Stacks_Queues/tutorial/README.md

 ## Summary

-After completing this tutorial, you should understand:
+After completing this tutorial, you understand:

 - The differences between a `List` and an array.
 - The common operations of a `List` and how to use them.
-- How to use the for-each loop to iterate through a collection.
+- How to use the foreach loop to iterate through a collection.